Operational Systems

 Examples of operational systems I’ve built, stabilized, or maintained to help legal teams gain visibility, reduce friction, and sustain adoption over time.

-A lot of my work begins the same way: a workflow is no longer serving a team’s needs, and they need a fresh set of eyes to review and improve it.
+A lot of my work begins the same way: a workflow is no longer serving a team’s needs, and they need someone who can understand what’s actually happening, identify where things are breaking down, and build the structure to fix it without losing the relationships in the process.

 “Chaos wrangler” is a joke, but only partly.